MehdiLabbafi/mehdilabbafi.github.io/README.md

 ## My Work

-You can visit [my website](https://mehdilabbafi.github.io/index.html){:target="_blank"} to see some of my projects, including my latest album "Pause" and other musical compositions.
+You can visit <a href="https://mehdilabbafi.github.io/index.html" target="_blank">my website</a> to see some of my projects, including my latest album "Pause" and other musical compositions.
 I strive to create meaningful and engaging experiences through my music and web design.

 ## Connect with Me